Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: string.
 - **Requirements/Conventions**:

-  - **Query**: If present, MUST be a queryable property with support for all mandatory filter operators.
+  - **Query**: MUST be a queryable property with support for all mandatory filter operators.

 - **Examples**: